okx-code/rankupbook/src/Rankups-and-Prestiges/How-to-Rankups.yml.md

 Otherwise, use old native codes [(`§4` or `&4`)](../Minecraft/Wiki/Color-Codes.html) or [bukkit codes (`§x§9§D§6§5§F§F`)](../Spigot/Docs/chat-color.html).

 ### 3. `rankup:`
 `rankup:` This section follows the same structure of the section by the same name in the locale and allows you to create custom messages for each rankup separate from the locale.
-All message fields accept all [Placeholders](../Placeholders.md) including all [PlaceholderAPI placeholders](../GitHub/PAPI/Placeholders.html)! `rankup:` is not available in prestiges [(next chapter)](./How-to-prestiges.yml.md#2-prestige).
+All message fields accept all [Placeholders](../Placeholders.md) including all [PlaceholderAPI placeholders](../GitHub/PAPI/Placeholders.html)!
+The `rankup:` keyword is not available in `prestiges.yml`.
+Use [`prestige:`](./How-to-prestiges.yml.md#2-prestige) instead.
 ```yaml
 member:
   rank: 'guest'